 - a) A full-time graduate student is required to be enrolled during each term of the regular academic year from the time of first enrollment until the degree is awarded.
-A student is enrolled as either a student in residence or a student on leave of absence (no fees charged). - b) A student failing to maintain continuous enrollment will be considered as withdrawn.
+A student is enrolled as either a student in residence or a student on leave of absence (no fees charged).
+A leave of absence must be approved by the department and the Graduate School. - b) A student failing to maintain continuous enrollment will be considered as withdrawn.
 If such a student wishes to renew studies, he or she must reapply for admission.